Giving Hope to Patients with Brain Tumors

 “I wish my step-father was still with us because this could have extended his life and improved his quality of life,” said Lesia Golden whose step father endured two surgeries to remove a brain tumor commonly occurring in farmers.
 “I don’t know if this could have been an option for him, but it could have provided a glimpse of hope.
 At least it’s now available to others in the same situation.”

 For more information about gamma knife and other treatments for brain tumor, click here.
-Dr. Fried performs gamma knife procedures at The Jewish Hospital – Mercy Health, home of the region’s only gamma knife.
+Dr. Fried performs gamma knife procedures at The Brain Tumor Center located at The Jewish Hospital – Mercy Health, home of the region’s only Gamma Knife.